PolusAI/microjson/docs/index.md

 ### FeatureCollection Object

 A FeatureCollection object is a JSON object representing a collection of feature objects.
 A FeatureCollection object has a member with the name `"features"`.
 The value of `"features"` is a JSON array.
 Each element of the array is a Feature object as defined above.
 It is possible for this array to be empty.
+Additionally, it MAY have the following members:
+- `"descriptive_fields"`: (Optional) A list of strings, indicating the descriptive fields of the features in the collection, e.g. `["color", "size"]`.
+- `"value_range"`: (Optional) A list of key-value pairs, with string keys and as keys another object with the fields:
+    * `"min"`: The minimum value of the field in the key (both `"numerical"` and `"multi-numerical"`) of the features in the collection, e.g. `{"area": 123.45, "volume": 678.90}`.
+    * `"max"`: The maximum value as above.

 #### Special FeatureCollection Objects